-STRATEGIC Planning and GOVERNANCE review
+STRATEGIC Planning & GOVERNANCE/ ORGANISATIONAL review

 All organisations are in a continual state of change - often slow and incremental but occasionally sudden and significant.
 This change can be created as a result of internal factors - difficult trading conditions, loss of staff or Trustees, or external factors - funding cuts, major shifts in local or national government policy, development of strategic initiatives or increasing competition for audiences or funding.
 On a positive note, change can be created through securing major capital or revenue investment, enabling organisations to make better use of their cultural assets, engage more effectively and extensively with audiences or to create a more resilient and sustainable organisation.